sig-net/sig-grafana/README.md

 ### Synthetics
 ---
 - This is a custom service which was created to ping a the smart contract of the ecosystem to act as a "heartbeat" monitor for the overall smart contract functionality.
 You do not need to monitor synthetics for the smart contract, but I encourage you to configure your own Synthetics for your node just for visibility.
 I have not converted synthetic alerts and configurations into terraform just yet, as they are a work in progress, but I plan to do so in the future once we have something more fleshed out and useful for the greater community.

+### How to contribute
+If you would like to continue to edit or create new dashboards via code, there is a VS Code plugin for local development, this is to test out JSON files before commiting them to source control.
+If you would like to do the same, you will need to configure a Grafana Service Account with "Viewer" permissions, and generate an API key.
+[VS Code Plugin Docs](https://marketplace.visualstudio.com/items?itemName=Grafana.grafana-vscode).